 If you have a number of samples of a single instrument at various pitches with root notes defined for each WAV file, you can map these samples together to reduce the amount of pitch shifting required to play a broad range of notes.
+Put the files you want to use in one multi-sample pad into a single directory by themselves.
 There are several folders of samples like this in the \Symplesound folder included with the 1.3 firmware update.
 To load one of these sample banks into a pad:

 - 1. Push the PADS button to bring up the Pads screen. - 2.
 Select a pad by touching it or using the control knobs to cycle through the pads.
-(The top control knobs move the selection horizontally.)
+(The top control knobs move the selection horizontally.
 The bottom control knobs move the selection vertically.)
 The selected pad is highlighted pink. - 3.
 Press the INFO button.
 If the pad was empty, the Load and Record screen will be displayed.
 If the pad already had a WAV file assigned, the Waveform screen will be displayed. - 4.
 If you are on the Load and Record screen, touch Load in the top menu bar.
 If you are on the Waveform screen, touch the name of the WAV file at the top of the screen.
 You will now be on the WAV file selection screen. - 5.
 From the WAV file selection screen, Use the control knobs to scroll through the list of files and directories.
 The selected file name has a blue highlight.
 When looking at the list of files, list items that start with a slash \ are directories.
 Load a directory to see its contents.
 The file path is displayed above the list of files.
-Touch the caret ^ to navigate back up the directory tree.
-Select a file within the directory you want to load into the pad.
+Touch the caret ^ to go back to the previous directory.
+Highlight one of the files in the directory of samples that you want to load into the pad.
 A good example of a directory to use with multi-samples is \Symplesound\Housepiano.
 You can select any file within that directory. - 6.
 Touch File and then Load All.